-Larry Hess & Associates, Inc. Warrants to the original purchaser the merchandise sold to be free from defects in material and workmanship under normal use and service for a period of one (1) year.
-Upon prompt notification by the buyer, to LHA, components that are determined by LHA to be defective will be repaired or replaced at no additional charge, F.O.B. our factory.
+Hess Manufacturing Inc. Warrants to the original purchaser of the merchandise sold, to be free from defects in material or workmanship under normal use and service for a period of (5) years.
+This warranty does not cover typical wear items.
+Upon prompt notification by the purchaser, to HM, components that are determined by HM to be defective will be repaired or replaced at no additional charge F.O.B. our factory.